CSAILVision/unifiedparsing/README.md

 ```

-## Train and evaluate on Broden+
+## Training on Broden+

 You can train the networks and evaluate them on the Broden+ dataset

-1. Download the Broden+ dataset.
+1. Download and process the Broden+ dataset.
 ```
+    chmod +w download_Broden+.sh
+    ./download_Broden+.sh
 ```

-2. Run the training script.
+This script downloads and saves the Broden+ dataset to the ```broden_dataset``` directory, then resizes the images whose both sides are largers than 512 pixels.

+2. Training a default network (ResNet-50 + UPerNet) for scene classifcation + object, part and material parsing.
+During training, checkpoints will be saved in folder ```ckpt```.
 ```
+python3 train.py --num_gpus 8 --arch_encoder resnet50 --arch_decoder upernet
+--segm_downsampling_rate 4 --padding_constant 32 --num_epoch 40
 ```

 3. Evaluate the trained model.